intrinsic-ai/ipd/README.md

 In the repo you can find the evaluation dataset as well as links to relevant cad models

 Dataset download is available [here](Dataset.md)
-> Dataset is in BOP format
+> Dataset is in BOP format.
 ```bash
 CAMERA_TYPE/DATASET_NAME/
 --- dataset_info.json